CoderCris/DAW2-toDo/README.txt

 Git proyect: https://github.com/CoderCris/kicon-agenda

-Using Firebase as database, module used: angular/fire
+Using Firebase as database, module used: AngularFireModule